|

 relationship between observed undesirable effects (symptoms) and the

-will often see communication current reality trees used in Theory of
+see communication current reality trees used in Theory of Constraint

 each, of themselves, an analytical device, but the combination doesn’t seek